crazybarber90/crazybarber90/README.md

 <h1>Nikola Petrovic<h1/>

-<h4 align="left">I am experienced full-stack, mailnly frontend developer, with </h4>
+<h4 align="left">I am experienced full-stack, mailnly frontend developer</h4>
+<h5>During my active work in the last three years, I worked on various projects.
+The biggest challenge was working on the site builder "guru", which is still being worked on, which I manage and organize.
+I work there with frontend and backend and mobile applications, and I had the pleasure of participating in the complete server migration from Hatzner to Digital Ocean, where I did 80% of the work myself.</h5>

 <h3 align="left">Connect with me</h3>
 <p align="left">